chinmey/ReactQuote/README.md

 REACT_APP_API_KEY=some_value
 REACT_APP_PRJ_KEY=some_value

-This project is hosted at https://react-custom-e0fe9.web.app so do have a look at it !
+This project is hosted at https://react-custom-e0fe9.web.app so do have a look at it {Sorry,MongoDB no longer connecting because limit has been reached}